OctopusDeploy/blog/blog/2021-06/10-pillars-k8s/index.md

 ## Who will benefit from the ebook?

-The ebook is a comprehensive guide for anyone trying to build a repeatable deployment pipeline from Octopus to Kubernetes.
+The ebook is a comprehensive guide to building a repeatable deployment pipeline from Octopus to Kubernetes.

 It’s aimed at people looking to build deployment pipelines that scale as the following increases: